 Visitors are strictly prohibited from feeding any animal at the Detroit Zoo.
 Animals have specialized and nutritionally balanced diets, and throwing food and other objects into habitats risks their health and safety.
 Guests who violate this rule will be escorted from the Zoo.

-The Polk Penguin Conservation Center is currently closed for repairs.
+Yes!
+The Polk Penguin Conservation Center is currently open.
+For more information click here.

 Yes, you can bring in your own food, non-alcoholic beverages and cooler.
 Grilling on Zoo grounds is prohibited.
 We have a large number of picnic tables throughout the Zoo for guest use, some of which are under tents.
 Feel free to sit at any that are not reserved.

-For the safety of your pet and our animals, pets are not allowed on Zoo grounds.
+For the safety of your pet and our animals, pets are not allowed on Zoo grounds (including all parking lots).

 We offer a large variety of unique opportunities for private events.
 Please visit here for more information.

 Zoo animals are cared for by specially trained keepers who, in most cases, do not come in direct contact with them.
 So while it isn’t possible for anyone to pet a Zoo animal or volunteer to work with them, we do have a couple of suggestions.
 Also, our WildLife Preserver’s “Adopt-an-Animal” program allows you to make a donation in someone’s name.
 It is a symbolic adoption – the donation will be used for the care of the animals – and he or she will receive a certificate and information about the animal they love.

 The Zoo is 125 acres.
 If you walk all the primary pathways on the main route, it is a 1.7-mile trip.
 Adding in smaller paths increases your distance.